cdklabs/construct-hub/docs/operator-runbook.md

 #### Resolution

-Once the canary starts unning normally again, the alarm will clear itself without requiring any further intervention.
+Once the canary starts running normally again, the alarm will clear itself without requiring any further intervention.

 ## :information_source: General Recommendations

 ### Diving into Lambda Function logs in CloudWatch Logs

 [#lambda-log-dive]: #diving-into-lambda-function-logs-in-cloudwatch-logs

 Diving into Lambda Function logs can seem daunting at first.
 The following are